RakutenReady/react-native-curbside-arrive/README.md

 ```

 ## License
-See the repo root directory for licensing information.
+See the repository root directory for licensing information.